microsoft/BotFramework-WebChat/SPEECH.md

 > The SSML code snippet above is using neural voice "JessaNeural" for expression, which is only supported in some regions.

 With "mstts" extension, you can also [add speaking style](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-synthesis-markup#adjust-speaking-styles) (e.g. cheerful) and [background audio](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-synthesis-markup#add-background-audio) to your synthesized speech.

+### Using input hint

+The bot can set input hint when sending activity to the user to indicate whether the bot is anticipating user input.
+This can be used re-open the microphone if the last message was sent through microphone.
+You can set it to either `expectingInput`, `acceptingInput`, and `ignoringInput`.
+If it is not defined, it will default to `acceptingInput`.

+-  `"expectingInput"`: Web Chat will open the microphone after the bot's message is spoken and the last message was sent through microphone
+-  `"acceptingInput"`: Web Chat will do nothing after the bot's message is spoken
+-  `"ignoringInput"`: Web Chat will explicitly close the microphone

+For more details, please follow this article on [adding input hints to messages][Add input hints to messages].

+#### Input hint behavior before 4.5.0

+In issue [#2022](https://github.com/microsoft/BotFramework-WebChat/issues/2022), it was brought to the Web Chat team's attention that the speech behavior of v3 and v4 of Web Chat do not match.
+In the 4.5.0 release, the expected behavior of a speech bot has been modified in order to bring parity to v3 behavior regarding [input hint](https://docs.microsoft.com/en-us/azure/bot-service/dotnet/bot-builder-dotnet-add-input-hints?view=azure-bot-service-3.0).
+This means the following:

+-  Expecting input will now be respected by Web Chat and open the microphone during a speech conversation.
+This is assuming that the user has given permission for the browser to use the mic.
+-  Accepting input **will no longer** open the mic after the bot has responded to a speech activity from the user.
+Instead, the user will have to press the microphone button again in order to further interact with the bot.
+-  Ignoring input will continue to **not** open the mic after a speech activity has been sent from the bot.

 ### Selecting voice